fdonnet/dapper-sql-generator/README.md

 It's extensible and modifiable.

-If you create your own generators an generator-settings and share your results via a pull request, we will be very happy to integrate it.
+If you create your own generators an generator-settings, share your results via a pull request, we will be very happy to integrate it.
 Don't hesitate to enhance the quality of our coding, some parts are very "quick and dirty" stuff.

 We dev this tool to help us in a real project.
-So it will help us for sure but we cannot guarantee it will help you ;).
+So it will help us for sure but we cannot guarantee it will help you...
 ## Goals
 Use your Visual Studio Database Project (SSDT) to generate boring stuff to code. (good tables definition => good generation)